 Predictive Weather Routing Business Rule & Weather Map Layers

-Weather conditions can significantly affect your business operations in a number of ways.
+Weather conditions can significantly affect your delivery, field sales, field service, and other logistics operations in a number of ways.
 When it is raining or snowing outside, your vehicles have to drive slower and your employees have to walk slower which can delay deliveries and leave your customers dissatisfied.
 Moreover, under certain weather conditions, your employees have to wear bulky clothing and thick gloves for staying warm which can make loading and unloading items take longer and increase the time it takes to service each customer.
 Checking different weather forecasts every time you want to plan a route seems time inefficient and not very reliable.
 Route4Me’s Predictive Weather Advanced Constraint automatically gathers weather data from multiple sources and notifies you about poor or dangerous weather conditions in the area where you are planning routes so that you can set up weather-related slowdown for travel and service times.

 After that, Route4Me checks multiple sources with different weather forecasts for the area in which you are planning the route.
 If the weather conditions in the corresponding area are expected to be poor or dangerous, you are automatically prompted with the summary of the forecast where you can adjust the slowdown for the total travel/driving time, as well as for the total service time of the route.